 oyepa was written by Manuel Arriaga and is available as free software: it is distributed under the terms of the GPL v2.

-To become the fourth (!) oyepa user on the planet you'll need:
+To become the fourth fifth sixth (!) oyepa user on the planet you'll need:

 If you wish to be automatically prompted to tag new documents the moment you create them, you will also need to have installed: